-The SEC’s Office of Investor Education and Advocacy, along with the Office of International Affairs, the Office of the Chief Accountant, the Division of Corporation Finance, and the Division of Trading and Markets, is issuing this Investor Bulletin to highlight for investors of affected companies the consequences under the HFCAA.
+The SEC’s Office of Investor Education and Advocacy, along with the Office of International Affairs, the Office of the Chief Accountant, the Division of Corporation Finance, and the Division of Trading and Markets, are issuing this Investor Bulletin to highlight for investors of affected companies the consequences under the HFCAA.

 Under federal securities laws, the financial statements of public companies must be audited by a registered public accounting firm.
 In turn, the Public Company Accounting Oversight Board (PCAOB) is charged with regularly inspecting and investigating these auditors.
 The PCAOB has had difficulty inspecting and investigating auditors in certain foreign jurisdictions because of positions taken by a foreign authority, such as a governmental or regulatory agency.
 Recognizing these ongoing obstacles, Congress enacted the Holding Foreign Companies Accountable Act, or HFCAA.

 The HFCAA requires the SEC to identify, every year, any public companies that file annual reports, such as on Forms 10-K and 20-F, with an auditor that the PCAOB has determined it is unable to inspect or investigate completely because of positions taken by a foreign authority.
 As a result, these companies, designated as Commission-identified issuers, must provide certain disclosures when they have been identified.
-After three consecutive years of being identified, trading in the securities of that company in the United States will be prohibited.
+After two consecutive years of being identified, trading in the securities of that company in the United States will be prohibited.

 How do I know what companies are affected?